Where Do Mosquitoes Go in the Winter?

 Surviving the Winter

-Temperatures below 50 degrees Fahrenheit start to indicate that mosquito season is over – and that these insects better go dormant in preparation for winter.
+When temperatures consistently dip below 50 degrees Fahrenheit, mosquitoes get the signal that it's time to go dormant in preparation for winter - thus signaling the end of mosquito season.
 Female mosquitoes will search and burrow into the ground, in trees, logs, or other safe places to enter their own “hibernation.”
 Occasionally, mosquitoes will make their way into your home, in areas like your basement or attic, to seek this ideal shelter before entering hibernation mode.

 Mosquitoes in areas of cold temperatures or with a lack of water will enter a stage called diapause.
 In diapause, mosquitoes delay their development while slowing their metabolism.
 After taking shelter in a darker and warmer place, female mosquitoes will enter this state and stay in it until the weather warms up again or enough water is provided.
 They can stay in this suspended state for several months until the environment is ideal for the insects' needs.